-Stamp Duty: Anyone buying a second property that isn’t their main residence which costs over £40,000 (pretty much any BTL property!) will pay an additional 3% stamp duty surcharge on top of the usual scale rates.
-The stamp duty has to be paid within 30 days but you can get a refund for the amount above the normal stamp duty rates if a new main residence is acquired before selling the previous one, providing it is sold within 3 years.
-Any refund must be claimed within 3 months of the sale of the previous main residence or within 12 months of the filing date of the return, whichever comes later and is made online.
+Anyone buying a second or subsequent property that isn’t their main residence and costs over £40,000 (pretty much any BTL property!) will pay an additional 3% stamp duty surcharge on top of the usual scale rates.
+The stamp duty must be paid within 30 days and a refund (within prescribed time limits) can be claimed if a new main residence is acquired before selling the previous one, providing it is sold within 3 years.

-This additional stamp duty charge can eat into even long term gains on property investments, with stamp duty on a £500,000 property now costing £30,000 or 6%.
+This additional stamp duty charge can eat into even long-term gains on property investments, with stamp duty on a £500,000 second property now costing £30,000 or 6%.

-Capital Gains Tax: In a surprise measure in the last Autumn statement, the then Chancellor, George Osborne, reduced capital gains tax rates from 18% (for basic rate tax payers) and 28% (for higher rate tax payers) to 10% and 20% respectively.
+In a surprise announcement in the 2017 Autumn Statement, the then Chancellor, George Osborne, reduced capital gains tax rates from 18% (for basic rate tax payers) and 28% (for higher rate tax payers) to 10% and 20% respectively.
 But as a ‘twist in the tail’, the capital gains tax rates applying to properties not qualifying as the taxpayer’s main residence remain at the 18% and 28% tax rates.
-Yet another blow for private landlords.